Portal

 What makes this one the cat’s meow?

-1. Watching Max scarf down all those secret messages & Styrofoam cups.
+1. Watching Max scarf down all those secret messages and Styrofoam cups.

-2 Special Guest Conductor Johnny Carson & the very brief passage through Liechtenstein
+2 Special Guest Conductor Johnny Carson and the very brief passage through Liechtenstein

-3. Well, I have to give this episode extra credit because it helped me ace a Psychology paper.
-I used a little conversation Max & 99 had to illustrate the reluctance in sending a woman to do a dangerous task -which was often a scenario in 1960s TV.
+3. Well, I have to give this episode extra credit because years ago it helped me ace a Psychology paper.
+I used a little conversation Max and 99 had to illustrate the reluctance in sending a woman to do a dangerous task - which was often a scenario in 1960s TV.

 Chief: The enemy knows we must send another courier.
 Our one chance is that they won’t be expecting a woman.